somixyz/Java-Collection-Framework/README.md

 # Java-Collection-Framework -Tutorial-

--->This is tutorial about Java Collecton API<-- @educalPurpose
+-->This is tutorial about Java Collecton API<--
+    * This project is designed for the purpose of learning and practicing JCP API

     public interface Collection<E>
     extends Iterable<E>